Published 2nd Nov. 2022

-It’s no secret that Italy is an outstanding holiday destination.
+It’s no secret that holidays in Italy are an outstanding choice for travellers.
 Regrettably, the collective recognition of this statement can mean contending with hordes of other eager travellers, particularly during the summer months (which tend to hog the limelight).
 However, if you dream of driving along the iconic Amalfi Coast, wine-tasting in Tuscany or sampling cicchetti (venetian tapas) beside a Venice canal, then summer isn’t the only time to do so.
 Uncovering hidden corners of the Amalfi Coast in autumn and celebrating seasonal food festivals during Tuscany’s springtime are both equally rewarding, or go against the grain and explore the Dolomites, as the rest of Italy fills with visitors come June, July and August.
 Forge your own path, forgo the sweltering heat of summer (or snowy winter, in the case of the Dolomites), and discover what Italy off-season can offer.

 Italy’s most popular stretch of coastline has long been a favourite haunt of the world’s jet-set and, come summer, its cliffside cafes and world-renowned restaurants are overflowing with sun seekers.
 Suspended between the shimmering Tyrrhenian sea and rugged Lattari Mountains, this astonishingly beautiful region has been inscribed into UNESCO’s list of World Heritage Sites and become the poster-child for laid-back Italian glamour and luxury.
 If you’re longing to see the aptly nicknamed Divina Costiera (‘Divine Coast’) but find the throngs of tourists off-putting, consider visiting the Amalfi Coast in autumn.
 The summer buzz may be fading, but the weather remains pleasant and favours hikers, who can ramble across mountain-top paths in the cooler climate.
 A September sojourn also caters to foodie fanatics, with Positano’s Festa del Pesce (Fish Festival) and Sorrento’s Sagra dell’Uva di Priora (Grape Festival) bringing parades, musical performances and food tastings to the hilltop towns.
 While the winter sees some establishments shutting their doors during Italy’s off-season, this doesn’t occur until mid-October along the Amalfi Coast, giving you plenty of time to take advantage of the waning crowds.